palikar/blog-hugo-files/content/posts/pandas_notes.md

 > Use .pipe when chaining together functions that expect Series, _DataFrames_ or _GroupBy_ objects

-From what I understand - One would used that when applying a bunch of functions on all elements of _DataFrame_ (or whatever) while still having the possibility that the applied functions takes more than just one argument.
-For example, let's add two to every element in _DataFrame_ through a adder functions that just adds its two arguments.
+From what I understand - One would use that when applying a bunch of functions on all elements of _DataFrame_ (or whatever) while still having the possibility that the applied function takes more than just one argument.
+For example, let's add two to every element in _DataFrame_ through an adder function that just adds its two arguments.

 ```python
 import pandas as pd